jnsbyr/arduino-oligograce/README.md

   I do not provide any warranty and I will not assume any responsibility for any damage you cause yourself or others by using this project.

-After a successful upload of the custom firmware you should not notice significant functional differences but it should fix the brightness settings memory.
+After a successful upload of the custom firmware you should not notice significant functional differences, but it should fix the brightness settings memory.

 It is probably not worth to go to such lengths to fix this problem.
 Using the Oligo repair service is the easiest way for most.
 This project just gives you another option.